Practices and Methodology

 Effective Program Evaluation Practices

 The field of evaluation has evolved and grown over the past quarter century, expanding and improving its analytic methods, expanding the scope of its practice and relevance, clarifying its relations with clients and stakeholders, and adopting ethical standards for its members.
 A set of broad practice concepts has emerged that apply to almost all evaluation situations.
 These general practices provide a starting point, framework, and set of perspectives to guide evaluators through the often complex and changing environment encountered in the evaluation of public programs.
-The following practices help ensure that evaluations provide useful and reliable information to program managers, policy makers, and stakeholders:
+The following practices help ensure that evaluations provide useful and reliable information to program managers, policymakers, and stakeholders:

 • Consultation.
 Consult with all major stakeholders in the design of evaluations.